EraldyHq/kubee/resources/charts/kubernetes-monitoring/README.md

 ## About

-This chart installs the monitoring elements of Kubernetes components such as:
+This chart installs monitoring for the core Kubernetes components:
+* Api Server
+* Dns
+* Controller Manager
+* Kubelet
+* Scheduler

+The following monitoring elements are installed for each:
 * prometheus scrape configuration
 * prometheus alerts
 * prometheus rules